Fictional universe of Harry Potter: Fundamentals

 The plot of the Harry Potter series occurs between 1991 and 1998.
 The exceptions are the opening chapter of the first novel, which takes place in 1981, and the epilogue of the seventh novel, which takes place in 2017.
-The time period setting is primarily derived from the detail in the second novel that the ghost character Nearly headless Nick is celebrating the 500th anniversary of his death date in 1492.
+Evidence of this time period comes in the second novel, when the ghost character Nearly Headless Nick is celebrating the 500th anniversary of his 1492 death.
 At various points throughout the Harry Potter timeline, flashbacks and flash-forwards depict time periods ranging from the 1920s to the 2020s.
 The depiction of the wizarding world is centred on magic, which not only imbues objects such as wands, but is also portrayed as an inborn ability of individuals.
 This organic ability can be honed and mastered through study and practice.

-Wizards expend a great deal of effort keeping muggles unaware of magic and the wizarding world.
+Wizards expend a great deal of effort keeping Muggles unaware of magic and the wizarding world.
 The novels explain that in the past, the two worlds co-existed.
-Over the centuries, persecution of wizards by muggles resulted in the creation of laws designed to keep the wizarding world hidden, such as the International Statute of Wizarding Secrecy of 1692.
-Enchantment of muggle artifacts is forbidden, underage wizards are restricted from using magic outside of school, and any deliberate revelation of magical ability to the muggle community is punishable.
+Over the centuries, persecution of wizards by Muggles resulted in the creation of laws designed to keep the wizarding world hidden, such as the International Statute of Wizarding Secrecy of 1692.
+Enchantment of Muggle artifacts is forbidden, underage wizards are restricted from using magic outside of school, and any deliberate revelation of magical ability to the Muggle community is punishable.
 These laws are enforced by the British Ministry of Magic and the International Confederation of Wizards.
-There are some exceptions: muggle relatives of British wizards are allowed to know about the wizarding world, as is the Prime Minister of the United Kingdom.
+There are some exceptions: Muggle relatives of British wizards are allowed to know about the wizarding world, as is the Prime Minister of the United Kingdom.